 Cleaning/Disinfecting and/or Sterilization

-Dravon warrants that each T-200 Clamp is free from defects in material and workmanship.
-The T-Clamp is intended for use on drapes, towels and sponges at operating temperatures above freezing.
+As a trusted medical device manufacturer and distributor, Dravon warrants that each T-200 Clamp is free from defects in material and workmanship.
+The T-Clamp is intended for use on drapes, towels, and sponges at operating temperatures above freezing.
 Please refer to the Directions for Use provided in each case of T-Clamps for additional information.
 Dravon does not warrant reused clamps.

 The T-Clamps will perform at maximum strength when used for the first time.
 With any plastic device, repeated exposure to heat and chemicals during the cleaning/disinfecting and/or sterilization procedure will cause a loss of clamp strength over a period of time.
 You must remain alert for any weakness that may occur if this clamp is reused.

 Do not use T-Clamps to occlude tubing.
-Use Dravon’s A-Clamp for this purpose.
+Be sure to use our True Blue A-Clamp for this purpose instead.

 All clients, whether you’re a health facility or a medical device distribution company, must specify sterile or non-sterile when ordering our True Blue T-Clamp.
 We offer our T-Clamps in cases of 50 or 100, but they are also in starter packs of 25 each and in bulk-packed quantities of 500 each or more.